knative/docs/docs/serving/samples/tag-header-based-routing/README.md

 kubectl patch cm config-network -n knative-serving -p '{"data":{"tagHeaderBasedRouting":"Enabled"}}'
 ```

+## Build Images

+Follow the instruction in [helloworld-go](../hello-world/helloworld-go) to build the helloworld image and upload it
+to your container repository.

+Modify [sample.yaml](./sample.yaml) to replace `{username}` with your Docker Hub username.

 ## Setting up the revisions with tag

 In this sample, two revisions are created.
 The first revision is tagged with "rev1".